-Thanks to good land stewardship by ranchers, tribes, and public agencies, much of the Northern Great Plains remains in largely native grasslands that are both productive for people and for wildlife.
-NFWF's Northern Great Plains program is building on that success and is working with local private landowners to enhance, restore and help conserve native prairie and wildlife in the region while maintaining productive land use for people.
+Thanks to generations of land stewardship by ranchers, tribes and public agencies, much of the Northern Great Plains remains native grassland that is productive for people and wildlife.
+However, this unparalleled resource is facing threats from conversion to cropland, energy development, invasive species and lack of capacity to manage the grasslands of this vast region.
+NFWF's Northern Great Plains program works with willing private landowners and local partners to conserve and restore native prairie and wildlife while enhancing local ranching and tribal communities.

-- Supporting participation of tribal biologists in species conservation or recovery programs and increase access of tribes to existing federal incentive programs; and,
+Tribal Communities: Projects that support efforts to enhance or restore native prairie habitats and associated species that are culturally significant to the tribes; support participation of tribal biologists in species conservation or recovery programs; and increase access of tribes to federal incentive programs.

 Development of Best Management Practices for Landscape Conservation and Wildlife Focal Species:

 Projects that focus on the development and implementation of best management practices that improve habitat for focal grassland birds; the implementation of a grassland bird conservation index and monitoring strategy; improved understanding of factors impacting grassland birds.

 Projects that focus on the development and implementation of best management practices that improve habitat for threatened mammal species, notably black-footed ferret, swift fox, pronghorn and black-tailed prairie dogs.